Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 - Most Zionist groups in Palestine temporarily put aside their fight against the British as the war against Germany took precedence.
 The leadership of the Arab Higher Committee sought the support of the Germans in their struggle against the British, as did other national liberation movements fighting British rule like the Irish Republican Army, and even some right-wing Zionists like Lehi.

-- After the war and the revelation of the crimes carried out against Jews by the Nazis, the Zionist campaign for a Jewish state intensified and gained increasing international support, including in the United States, which would soon take over from the British as the dominant western power in the Middle East.
-For many in the West, the guilt of not doing enough to stop the Holocaust, and of shutting their borders to Jewish refugees fleeing the Nazis before and during the war, outweighed any considerations they may have had for the rights or wishes of the indigenous people of Palestine, who would be forced out of their homes and their land taken so Israel could be established as a Jewish-majority state.
+- After the war and the revelation of the crimes committed against Jews by the Nazis, the Zionist campaign for a Jewish state intensified and gained increasing international support, including in the United States, which would soon take over from the British as the dominant western power in the Middle East.
+For many Western leaders, the guilt of failing to act to stop the Holocaust and of shutting their borders to Jewish refugees fleeing the Nazis before and during the war outweighed any considerations they may have had for the rights or wishes of the indigenous people of Palestine, who would be forced out of their homes and their land taken from them so Israel could be established as a Jewish-majority state.
+Some Western governments also saw in Israel a potential ally that could serve their interests in the region.

 2. The Nakba: The Ethnic Cleansing of Palestine & Establishment of Israel's Apartheid System